ashryaagr/Fairness.jl/README.md

 # Getting Started

 - [Documentation](https://www.ashrya.in/Fairness.jl/dev) is a good starting point for this package.
-- To understand Fairness, it is recommended that the user goes through the [MLJ Documentation](https://alan-turing-institute.github.io/MLJ.jl/stable/).
+- To understand Fairness.jl, it is recommended that the user goes through the [MLJ Documentation](https://alan-turing-institute.github.io/MLJ.jl/stable/).
 It shall help the user in understanding the usage of machine, evaluate, etc.
 - Incase of any difficulty or confusion feel free to [open an issue](https://github.com/ashryaagr/Fairness.jl/issues/new).

 # Example
-Following is an introductory example of using Fairness.
+Following is an introductory example of using Fairness.jl.
 Observe how easy it has become to measure and mitigate bias in Machine Learning algorithms.
 ```julia
 using Fairness, MLJ
 X, y, ŷ = @load_toydata